diasurgical/devilution/README.md

 # DevilutionX
 Diablo build for modern operating systems

-**Note**, DevilutionX requires an original copy of `diabdat.mpq`.
-None of the Diablo 1 game assets are provided by this project.
-To get a legitimate copy of the game assets, please refer to the [GoG release of Diablo 1](https://www.gog.com/game/diablo).

 # How To Play:
  - Copy diabdat.mpq from your CD, or GoG install folder, to the DevilutionX game directory ; Make sure it is all lowercase.
  - [Download DevilutionX](https://github.com/diasurgical/devilutionX/releases), or build from source